Spotify revenue beats but adds fewer-than-expected paid subscribers

 Net loss attributable to the company narrowed to 76 million euros, or 0.42 euros per share from 394 million euros, or 2.20 euros per share, a year earlier.
 Analysts on average were expecting loss of 0.32 euros per share.

-Shares of the Stockholm, Sweden-based company were trading at $151.7.
+Shares of the Stockholm-based company were trading at $151.7.